LuigiCavalieri/redbrick/readme.txt

 RedBrick is able to block most of the automated spam comments a WordPress blog receives daily.

-It is based upon a score system ensuring that spam comments are blocked as soon as possible, so minimising the number of checks each comment must go through.
+It is based upon a score system that ensures spam comments are blocked as soon as possible, so as to minimise the number of checks each comment must go through.
+When in doubt, RedBrick always holds the comment in the moderation queue.

-**The plugin is designed to work on small-to-medium traffic blogs.**
+**The plugin is designed to work on low-to-medium traffic blogs.**

 == Installation ==